Capability-Wise/Capability-Wise.github.io/index.md

 <img src="{{site.url | absolute}}/images/SydneySummit.jpg"/>
 </td>
 <td>
 Our Managing Director, Matt Lewis will be presenting at the WSO2 Sydney Summit 2017.
-Book your tickets today.
+<br/><br/><a href="https://goo.gl/TaS2Ba">Book your tickets today.</a>
 </td>
 </tr>
 </table>